0chain/zus-js-sdk/lib/js-sdk/README.md

 ## Get Started

 This sections aims at getting you started with the Züs SDK.
-For a detailed documentation and reference, please refer to the [SDK documentation](https://docs.zus.network/guides/zus-js-sdk/get-started).

 - [Installation](#installation)
 - [SDK Reference](#sdk-reference)